You’re not sure when or how it happened, but your debt has suddenly become as difficult to manage as a litter of 10-week-old puppies.

 Once you’re approved for the card, you still have to be approved for a high-enough credit limit to take on all of the debt you’re trying to consolidate and, of course, your credit score will also affect how much credit you’re allotted.

-Also, if you use your loan to pay off multiple credit cards, how much of your available credit you are using—a term called your credit card utilization ratio—can decrease (potentially to 0%), which could raise your credit score.
+For example: if you were to use a personal loan to pay off all of your credit cards (but keep your cards open) your credit card utilization ratio will drop (this is a good thing) which could raise your credit score.

 On a balance transfer card, you decide if you’re going to pay at least the minimum or more than that each month, since the payment schedule isn’t fixed.